pdadlani/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+the biggest different between .map and .forEach is that .map returns a new array of elements & allows changes on the values by passing each element through a callback function.

 2. What is the difference between a function and a method?

 3. What is closure?